iterative/mlem.ai/content/docs/get-started/index.md

 ```

 The model was saved along with some metadata about it: `rf` is the model
-binary and `rf.mlem` metafile containing information about it.
+binary and `rf.mlem` is a metafile containing information about the model.
 Let's take a look
 at it:

 <details>